decred/dcrdevdocs/docs/environments/simnet.md

 In order to facilitate these scenarios, dcrd provides a simulation network (`--simnet`), where the difficulty starts extremely low to enable fast CPU mining of blocks.
 Simnet also has some modified functionality that helps developers avoid common issues early in development.

-As simnet is a private, temporary network for personal use, there are no public block explorers or faucets available.
+As simnet is a temporary network for private use, there are no public block explorers or faucets available.

 ---